 Where to eat in Noosa Heads

-As I mentioned earlier, most of the cafes and restaurants are on Hastings Street.
+As I mentioned earlier, most cafes and restaurants are on Hastings Street.
 But there are other places to eat around the Sunshine Coast as well.
 Here are some budget and mid-range food suggestions in the area:

 - Olakino Noosa Heads ($) – try one of their yummy acai smoothie bowls.